torvalds/linux/Documentation/driver-api/gpio/consumer.rst

 	int gpiod_get_value(const struct gpio_desc *desc);
 	void gpiod_set_value(struct gpio_desc *desc, int value);

-The values are boolean, zero for low, nonzero for high.
+The values are boolean, zero for low, yesnzero for high.
 When reading the value of an output pin, the value returned should be what's seen on the pin.
 That won't always match the specified output value, because of issues including open-drain signaling and output latencies.

-The get/set calls do not return errors because "invalid GPIO" should have been reported earlier from gpiod_direction_*().
-However, note that not all platforms can read the value of output pins; those that can't should always return zero.
+The get/set calls do yest return errors because "invalid GPIO" should have been reported earlier from gpiod_direction_*().
+However, yeste that yest all platforms can read the value of output pins; those that can't should always return zero.
 Also, using these calls for GPIOs that can't safely be accessed without sleeping (see below) is an error.